Collection is available here.

 Any non-bracketed text which appears in this edition is original.
 This includes tempo markings and the attributions given by Young to some of the melodies.

 Young uses accidentals somewhat inconsistently throughout this work.
 In many cases, he has clearly been very meticulous, going to some length so as to detail ornamentations — graces and turns, specifically — with the required accidentals.
 In addition, cautionary accidentals, in one or two cases, have been provided by Young and he may state the same accidental more than once in the same bar.
 There do, however, seem to be points where the accidental has been omitted, though this is a judgement that may only be made by playing through the tunes and trusting one’s own ear.
-The editor has clarified some passages by the inclusion of cautionary accidentals and, on occasion, specified accidentals that may have been added by the performer at the time.
+I have clarified some passages by the inclusion of cautionary accidentals and, on occasion, specified accidentals that may have been added by the performer at the time.
 All these are, of course, bracketed.

 In some works, occurrences of the lower seventh in the MS have been flattened while the sevenths on the higher octave has been sharpened.
 On first impression, this pattern could feasibly relate to the scale used by the bagpipe, though due to uncertainties in how the bagpipe was tuned and indeed, physically constructed, further research would be necessary to establish this link.
-In cases where this pattern has been clearly established however, in pipe tunes such as Caber-Fei for example, the editor has assumed the scale-template to remain constant throughout the work and so any accidentals will follow this pattern.
+In cases where this pattern has been clearly established however, in pipe tunes such as Caber-Fei for example, I have assumed the scale-template to remain constant throughout the work and so any accidentals will follow this pattern.